Copyright Red Rock International 2019 © All rights Reserved.

 1.2 A copy of this policy will be made available to Red Rock International’s staff and learners in both paper and electronic copies as applicable.
 In addition, and where applicable, detailed briefing and/or specific training will be provided.

-1.3 Any questions regarding this policy should be directed to our Data Protection Officer (DPO) or IQA Lead.
+1.3 Any questions regarding this policy should be made to the manager of your nearest Red Rock International Office or to firstname.lastname@example.org

 1.4 This policy will be reviewed every three years and may be amended at any time.

 2.2 RRI does not sell, rent or trade any personal data with other companies or organisations.

 2.3 Under limited conditions (see below) RRI may share personal data with third-party organisations in relation to specific aspects of our training provision.